How To See the Monarch Butterfly Migration in Michoacan, Mexico

 monarch butterfly migration michoacan mexico

-Save The Monarchs
+Save The Monarch Butterflies

 One last thing before you go.
 It’s sad, but I have to say it.
 The monarch butterflies are dying out.
 It may not seem like it because like, dang, look at all those butterflies, but they are.
 There used to be millions of them calling these forests home.
 However, due to deforestation, climate change, and habitat and food loss, the monarchs are indeed dying out.